jeffgrahamcodes/secure-cloud-platform/README.md

 - Microservices architecture
 - Container orchestration with Kubernetes
+- Multi-environment deployments (local and cloud)
-- Infrastructure as Code
+- Infrastructure as Code (in progress)
 - DevSecOps practices
-- Cloud-native development
+- Cloud-native development on AWS
+- Platform architecture and cross-compilation
-- CI/CD automation
+- CI/CD automation (coming soon)

 ## About